sdruskat/2019-ascl-registries-workshop/slides.md

 ... can make their software citable in a simple manner:

 1. Create `CITATION.cff` file in source code repository
-2. Complete file manually/semi-/automatically to desired degree of detail [TODO wording]
+2. Complete file with desired detailedness (manually/semi-/automatically)
 3. Update as required (manually/semi-/automatically)
 4. Profit!
 :::